ANWAR IBRAHIM'S LIFE AND POLITICAL CAREER

 Anwar Urges End to Pro-Malay Affirmative Action and Cozies Up with Islamists

-“At an annual congress of the ruling party of Malays a month before, delegates called for strengthening the affirmative-action policy.
-Anwar said party leaders should understand that Malays are ready to stand on their feet.
-"It is time we build a new consensus — a Malaysian consensus to have a determined effort to combat poverty among rural Malays, estate Indians who are still living in deplorable conditions and Chinese squatters in urban areas," Anwar said.
+A month earlier, delegates at the ruling party’s annual congress called for strengthening the affirmative action program.
+Anwar responded that Malays were ready to stand on their own and advocated building “a Malaysian consensus to have a determined effort to combat poverty among rural Malays, estate Indians who are still living in deplorable conditions, and Chinese squatters in urban areas.”

 Anwar’s Alliance Does Surprisingly Well in 2008 Elections